 The Dene are traditionally an “oral culture,” where legends, laws, humour and learning were shared by word of mouth, often woven into cherished cultural tales.
 Today, Dene storytelling remains a revered art form.
 Traditional stories are frequently a component of Dene cultural camps and other visitor experiences, allowing you to listen closely and glean wisdom – not just about the people of Denendeh, but about yourself.

-Fishing, trapping and hunting remain revered practices in Denendeh.
+Fishing, trapping, hunting and gathering remain revered practices in Denendeh.
 Paddle the big rivers and you’ll meet dozens of families at their fish-camps.
 Trek the valleys of the Mackenzie Mountains and you’ll meet moose-hunters on the trail of game.
 Even better, sign up to join in – the Dene know this land like the back of their hand.
 Licenced outfitters can guide you to the finest fishing holes and hunting spots, teaching you about traditional harvesting along the way.

 After the fishing, hunting and gathering comes the eating.
 Visitors to community celebrations or Dene cultural camps may get a chance to sample Northern delicacies, like caribou drymeat, fried bannock, rabbit stew, dried whitefish, fresh local cranberries – or rarer treats, such as moose nose and baked beaver tail.

 Whether during freezing winter days or summertime celebrations, “play” was, and remains, a vital component of Dene culture – a way to develop essential skills while relieving the stress of everyday life on the land.
 Visitors can join community gatherings to witness the energetic Dene “hand games,” a team-based guessing game involving rhythmic drumming, singing, body movements and gestures.
 You might also be able to try traditional contests like the stick-pull, pole push, snow-snake, canoe races and more.